jennihultman/Luke-metagenomics/PRACTICALS/part2.md

 **Again change XXXX to your port number**

-Since the interface is pretty slow with so large data set, we will divide it to approx. 5 smaller subsets (_bins_).
-Save this _collection_ with the name `PreCluster`.
-We will continue working with this set tomorrow.

 When you're done, close the anvi'o server, close the interactive session, close the screen and log out from Puhti.
 And we're done for today.

 ## Genome-resolved metagenomics

 Next step in our analysis is genome-resolved metagenomics using anvi'o.
 We ran all the steps to produce the files for anvi'o yesterday.
-But let's start with a smaller tutorial dataset.
-It's a subset taken from Sample03.

 ### Tunneling the interactive interafce (recap from yesterday)